erogenousbeef-zz/BigReactors/Roadmap.md

 - Any reprocessing tanks between the stacks have some waste converted to fuel
 - Reprocessing tanks are mounted atop reprocessing tank valve blocks.
 - Needs sweet lightning effects

+### Core
+- Create ITileEntityProxy to handle things like fuel columns more nicely

 Wishlist / Post-Release
 -----------------------